REMEDIES AND SANCTIONS CONCERNING SEXUAL MISCONDUCT

 When the Reporting Party is a Student

 In the event that the responding party accepts the findings of the investigation, those findings cannot be appealed.
-Sanctions imposed by the Dean of Students post-investigation can be appealed by any party according to the grounds below.
+Sanctions imposed by the Vice President for Student Life post-investigation can be appealed by any party according to the grounds below.
 Post-hearing, any party may appeal the findings and/or sanctions only under the grounds described below.

 All sanctions imposed by the original hearing body will be in effect during the appeal.
-A request may be made to the Dean of Students to delay implementation of the sanctions until the appeal is decided but the presumptive stance of the institution is that the sanctions will go into effect immediately.
+A request may be made to the Vice President for Student Life to delay implementation of the sanctions until the appeal is decided but the presumptive stance of the institution is that the sanctions will go into effect immediately.
 Graduation, study abroad, internships/ externships, etc. do NOT in and of themselves constitute exigent circumstances, and students may not be able to participate in those activities during their appeal.
 In cases where the appeal results in reinstatement to the University or resumption of privileges, all reasonable attempts will be made to restore the student to their prior status, recognizing that some opportunities lost may be irreparable in the short term.

-The decision of the Dean of Students may be appealed by petitioning the designated appeals committee.
-Any party who files an appeal request must do so in writing to the Dean of Students within five (5) business days of receiving the written decision, for a review of the decision or the sanctions imposed.
+The decision of the Vice President for Student Life may be appealed by petitioning the designated appeals committee.
+Any party who files an appeal request must do so in writing to the Vice President for Student Life within five (5) business days of receiving the written decision, for a review of the decision or the sanctions imposed.
 The written decision will be provided 1) in person and/or mailed to the local mailing address of the respective party as indicated in University records and 2) emailed to the parties’ University-issued email accounts.
 If there is no local address on file, mail will be sent to the parties’ permanent addresses.
 Once received in person, mailed or emailed, the notice of decision will be deemed presumptively delivered.

-If remanded to re-open the investigation, the results of a revised investigation can be subsequently forwarded for reconsideration at the hearing level at the discretion of the Dean of Students.
+If remanded to re-open the investigation, the results of a revised investigation can be subsequently forwarded for reconsideration at the hearing level at the discretion of the Vice President for Student Life.
 If the appeal remands to the hearing body for review, the reconsideration of the hearing body is not appealable.

 In rare cases where a procedural error cannot be cured by the original hearing officers (as in cases of bias), the appeals committee may order a new hearing with a new body of hearing officers.
 The results of a reconvened hearing cannot be appealed.
 The results of a new hearing can be appealed, once, on any of the three applicable grounds for appeals.